 My courses generally take up questions about race, resistance, and systemic oppression in literary and cultural texts and digital spaces.
 These courses are generally informed by my specific interests in Asian American Studies, Postcolonial Studies, and Digital Humanities.
 While course objectives are tailored to the specific courses, I believe that a broad goal of the Humanities classroom is to teach students how to reflect on their own lives as global citizens who are embedded in local and national communities and social practices.
+My classes incorporate public-facing, collaborative, and community-based pedagogical approaches so that students can connect what they are learning to broader conversations and issues in their local and national communities.

 SAMPLE COURSE DESCRIPTION